Meredith Stern

-Meredith Stern (sometimes using the pseudonyms "Merry Death" or "Merry Def") is an artist, musician and DJ living in Providence, Rhode Island.
+Meredith Stern (sometimes using the pseudonyms "Merry Death" or "Merry Def") is an artist, musician and disc jockey living in Providence, Rhode Island.

 Biography

 Stern went to George School for high school.
-She later graduated Cum Laude from Tulane University in 1998 with a B.F.A. in ceramics.
+She later graduated Cum Laude from Tulane University in 1998 with a Bachelor of Fine Arts degree in ceramics.
 While living in New Orleans, she collaborated with fellow artists Brice White and Icky Apparatus to create Nowe Miasto, a do-it-yourself warehouse space that has since hosted hundreds of bands and workshops.
 While living in New Orleans, she wrote several zines, including Mine: An Anthology of Women's Choices and Mine: An Anthology of Reproductive Choices, and published several issues of a personal zine called Crude Noise.

+In 2005 Stern moved to Providence, Rhode Island.
+She spent several years working as the program director for AS220.
+She is a linoleum block printer and a member of the Justseeds Artist Cooperative.